⚙ PentaLab Simulator

 Important: This is a simplified model, not a prediction of real-world outcomes.
 It tests whether the logical structure of Pentanomics holds under controlled conditions.
 Real societies are vastly more complex.

-⚙ The Five Governance Models
+⚙ The Seven Governance Models

 Anarchy (No Rules)